FY2022

 Yusuke Kamiya (Associate Professor, Faculty of Economics, Ryukoku University)

-In this training, we will share and examine examples of ICT utilization in face-to-face classes based on the practice of online classes.
-We hope that this will be an opportunity to exchange information and learn about ICT utilization methods obtained through trial and error in online classes for two years.
-We will invite Professor Yusuke Kamiya of the Faculty of Economics, Ryukoku University, who received the 2021 Ryukoku ICT Education Award and President's Award, to give a lecture on the use of ICT in face-to-face classes.
-Why don't you think together about the realization of deep learning led by learner-centered and learner-based dialogue through the use of ICT in classes?
+In this training, we will share and examine examples of the use of ICT in face-to-face classes based on the practice of online classes.
+We hope that this will be an opportunity to exchange information and learn from each other on how to utilize ICT gained from trial and error in two years of online classes.
+We will invite Dr. Yusuke Kamiya of the Faculty of Economics, Ryukoku University, who received the 2021 Ryukoku ICT Education Award and the President’s Award, to give a lecture on the use of ICT in face-to-face classes.
+Why don’t you think together about the realization of deep learning led by learner-centered and dialogue between learners through the use of ICT in the classroom?

 Schedule: